ImLunaUwU/LunaHR/README.md

 Get the Unity prefab here: [Quest compatible (33 bytes)](https://github.com/ImLunaUwU/LunaHR/blob/main/LunaHR%20(33%20bytes%2C%20works%20with%20quest).unitypackage), [PC only (9 bytes)](https://github.com/ImLunaUwU/LunaHR/blob/main/LunaHR%20(9%20bytes%2C%20not%20quest%20compatible).unitypackage)

-Get the executable versions of the HR software from here: [Polar (H10)](https://github.com/ImLunaUwU/LunaHR/blob/main/dist/PolarH10OSC.exe), [Pulsoid](https://github.com/ImLunaUwU/LunaHR/blob/main/dist/PulsoidHROSC.exe)
+Get the executable versions of the HR software from here: [Polar (H10)](https://github.com/ImLunaUwU/LunaHR/blob/main/dist/PolarH10OSC.exe), [Pulsoid (Now with OAuth)](https://github.com/ImLunaUwU/LunaHR/blob/main/dist/PulsoidHROSC%20OAuth.exe)

 I'm gonna be honest and say your anti-virus probably wont like them, due to the fact that they're unsigned and the backend is Python.
 If you do not trust the EXEs, feel free to use the raw Python scripts.
 They're essentially the same, but one (the exe) is neater and comes with the dependencies packaged.